guettli/desktop-tips-and-tricks/README.md

 For example, things which annoy me are in the doc called "grrrr" - my digital barf bag.
 It is opened very fast: ctrl-t (open new tab in the browser), then "grr" and then it is one of the results below the cursor.
 I love it.

+## Google Docs: Open the folder of the current document:

+[google-docs-open-folder.png]

 ## Typing with ten fingers